mikewest/fallow/data/articles/2007/01/locking-your-mac.markdown

 ArticleID:  51
 Published:  1169079322
 Modified:   1169338958
-Title:      Locking Your Mac
+Title:      "Locking Your Mac"
-Slug:       locking-your-mac
+Slug:       "locking-your-mac"
-OneLine:    My coworkers love playing pranks on poor, unlocked computers.
-This is the method I've decided on to quickly and securely walk away from my Mac.
+OneLine:    "My coworkers love playing pranks on poor, unlocked computers.
+This is the method I've decided on to quickly and securely walk away from my Mac."
 Tags:
     - HOWTO